For Graduate Students

 Workshops

 The Library offers a variety of workshops through the School of Graduate and Postdoctoral Studies’ Graduate Professional Skills series.
-Register on the SGPS website:
+Registration is on the SGPS website.
+The Library runs regular workshops throughout the Fall and Winter semesters.
+Check for Library workshops on our Workshops and Events page.

 -